IAC2-Project/case-study/README.md

    ![](./assets/screenshots/OpenTOSCA%20Container%20finished%20startup.png)
    ![](./assets/screenshots/IACMF%20Backend%20finished%20startup.png)

+   __Troubleshooting__: If you are using a Linux distribution and one or more containers fail to start, check their logs.
+If the message `unable to allocate file descriptor table - out of memory` is included, please override Docker's configuration to increase `ulimit`, e.g., by editing the file `/etc/systemd/system/docker.service` such that the entry `ExecStart` looks as follows: `ExecStart=/usr/bin/dockerd --default-ulimit nofile=65536:65536 -H fd://`.
+For further information on how to properly apply Docker configuration overrides, please refer to https://askubuntu.com/a/659268/299606 .

-7. Deploy a sample TOSCA application on OpenTOSCA Container ([see below for details](#step-7---deploy-a-sample-tosca-application-on-opentosca-container)).
+8. Deploy a sample TOSCA application on OpenTOSCA Container ([see below for details](#step-7---deploy-a-sample-tosca-application-on-opentosca-container)).

-8. Provision an instance of the cloud application ([see below for more details](#step-8---provision-an-instance-of-the-cloud-application)).
+9. Provision an instance of the cloud application ([see below for more details](#step-8---provision-an-instance-of-the-cloud-application)).

-9. Set up a new compliance job in IACMF and try it ([see below for more details](#step-9---setup-a-new-compliance-job-in-iacmf-and-try-it)).
+10. Set up a new compliance job in IACMF and try it ([see below for more details](#step-9---setup-a-new-compliance-job-in-iacmf-and-try-it)).

-10. Introduce a compliance violation in the cloud application instance ([see below for more details](#step-10---introduce-a-compliance-violation-in-the-cloud-application-instnace)).
+11. Introduce a compliance violation in the cloud application instance ([see below for more details](#step-10---introduce-a-compliance-violation-in-the-cloud-application-instnace)).

-11. Run an execution of the compliance job to detect and automatically fix the violation ([see below for more details](#step-11---run-an-execution-of-the-complaince-job-to-detect-and-automatically-fix-the-violation)).
+12. Run an execution of the compliance job to detect and automatically fix the violation ([see below for more details](#step-11---run-an-execution-of-the-complaince-job-to-detect-and-automatically-fix-the-violation)).

 Steps 9-11 represent the actual experiments.
 Steps 1-8 represent the setup phase.